henryhcooperr/FaceRecognition-MultiArchitecture-Pipeline/README.md

 # Standalone Face Recognition System

-This is a standalone version of the face recognition system that automatically handles data organization and processing.
+This is a standalone face recognition system that provides both a training pipeline and a live webcam demo for real-time face detection and recognition.

 ## Project Structure